 However, the LPRMI provides that a mentally ill person placed in a psychiatric institution has the right to be acquainted with his/her rights at the time of admission and later at his/her request, and to be instructed on how to exercise his/her rights in a way and language he/she understands (Art.
 18, para 1, item 1).
 Rights under this paragraph on behalf of the mentally ill person may be exercised by his/her family and a representative (Art.
 18, para 3), but it is not clearly stipulated that family members and a representative may exercise these rights only while a mentally ill person is incapable of being acquainted with his/her rights, in order to inform him/her about these rights later.
 This would prevent the continued abuse in case when family members are not acting in the best interest of the person placed in the Hospital.
-During the public hearing on the Draft Law on Amendments to the LPRMI in June 2012, Human Rights Action submitted proposed amendments to the Draft Law to the Ministry of Health.
-The proposal to also inform a person selected by the mentally ill person about the decision on the necessity and urgency of a particular medical procedure, in addition to legal counsel and family members, was adopted on this occasion.
 Additionally, the same law prescribes the duty of a psychiatrist to inform the forcefully kept person about the decision on involuntary placement in an adequate manner and to introduce him/her to the reasons and purpose of forced keeping, as well as to his/her rights and responsibilities in accordance with the law (Art.
 35).
 For the offense of failure to act under this provision, the LPRMI prescribes a fine of 250 - 2,000 Euros (Art.
 57, para 1, item 5).